morisawausa/ProofingTool/README.md

 - `🖨 Print Proof"`Send the PDF to your printer

 ⚠️ If you have a lot of instances, generating the proof can take some time as instances are reinterpolated.
 To help with this, there is a `Re-export Instances` checkbox to keep checked if additional instances need to be proofed, or if you change the shapes of a master.
 Keep this unchecked for simple layout changes with no changes to the instances.
-(To do: this optimization may be automated down the line.)
+(To do: this optimization may be automated down the line, tracked in issue [#12](https://github.com/morisawausa/ProofingTool/issues/12).)

 ## Creating and Editing Proof Templates: UI Option